MrCheatak/FEBID_docs2/docs/interface.rst

 Graphical:
     When 'Show the process' is checked to view the simulation process in real-time, a window with a 3D scene will open.
-    Refresh rate is set to 0.5 s, thus it may slow to interact with.
+    Refresh rate is set to 0.5 s, thus it may be slow to interact with.
-    The scene is interactive, meaning it can be zoomed by scrolling, rotated  with a mouse, moved around (with Shift pressed) and focused at the cursor by pressing 'f'.
+    The scene is interactive, meaning it can be zoomed by scrolling, rotated  with a mouse, moved around (with Shift pressed) and focused at the cursor by pressing 'F'.
     The coloring and the corresponding scale represents the concentration of the precursor at the surface.
     Thus, the 3D object displayed is not the solid structure itself, but it's whole surface, that follows the shape of the solid 3D object.